vkleiman/TicTacService/README.md

-Position is a string, which contains the current position (it must be exactly sz^2 chars in length) computer moves are indicated by comp param, user moves by user param, empty spaces by space character, only these 3 chars are allowed to be in the string. comp char and user char must be different and neither can be a space.
+Position is a string, which contains the current position (it must be exactly sz^2 chars in length) computer moves are indicated by comp param, user moves by user param, empty spaces by space character, only these 3 chars are allowed to be in the string.

+comp char and user char must be different and neither can be a space.

 Number of computer moves must equal or one less than user move, otherwise an exception is thrown.

 If the board contains no spaces an exception is thrown.

 If one side has already won an exception is thrown.

-Otherwise computer move is made by placing comp char in first available position.
+Otherwise computer move is made by placing comp char in the first available position.